Anderson dos Santos (fighter): Post UFC

-After two wins on the Brazilian regional scene, dos Santos faced Evgeniy Ignatiev on August 26, 2022 at RCC 12.
+After two wins on the Brazilian regional scene, dos Santos faced Evgeniy Ignatiev on 26 August 2022 at RCC 12.
 He lost the bout after getting knocked out in the first round.

 dos Santos returned to the Brazilian regional scene, defeating Diego Barroso via arm-triangle choke in the third round at Thunder Fight 41.

+After picking a split decision victory on the Brazilian scene, dos Santos returned to Russia and faced Apti Bimarzaev on 2 September 2023 at ACA 162, losing the bout via unanimous decision.

+In his sophomore performance with the promotion, dos Santos faced Alimardan Abdykaarov on 24 December 2023 at ACA 168: Gadzhidaudov vs. Tumenov, getting knocked out in the first round.

+dos Santos then faced Mikahil Egorov at ACA 174 on 19 April 2024, losing the fight via second round technical knockout.

 Personal life

 dos Santos and his wife have a daughter, and in 2021 he recently discovered he was a distant relative of current UFC fighter Rafael Dos Santos.